 Financial forecasting and financial dashboard

 LivePlan: If you need to write a business plan, build a budget, or forecast your sales and cash flow, look no further than LivePlan.
-Once you’ve set your financial goals, you can connect QuickBooks and track your progress toward your goals.
+Once you’ve set your financial goals, you can connect QuickBooks or Xero and track your progress toward your goals.

 Canva: Canva is one of our favorite online image editors.
 You can edit photographs easily, but you can also create all kinds of visuals from posters to business cards to book covers.
 The basic version is free and you can upgrade to the “work” edition if you need more.